 Finding accommodation in Greece

-In the search for accommodation in Greece, hiring a local real-estate agent will likely be a good idea.
-Many Greek sellers target foreign buyers and a better deal can often be found with the help of someone who speaks the language.
+In the search for accommodation in Greece, hiring a local real estate agent will likely be a good idea.
+Many Greek sellers target foreign buyers, and a better deal can often be found with the help of someone who speaks the language.

 Exploring the areas one is interested in is always a good idea.
 Expats should look out for 'for sale' signs, and ask locals if they know of any properties available.
-Places available for rent may also have signage up on the property, which is often a white or yellow sticker with the word enoikiazetai (for rent) written in red.
+Places available for rent may also have signage up on the property, which is typically a white or yellow sticker with the word enoikiazetai (for rent) written in red.

 Many people in Greece prefer posting their properties online and in local newspapers as opposed to making use of estate agents.
 While most ads are in Greek, there are some in English.
 Generally speaking, English ads are aimed at foreigners and may have higher prices than one would find in Greek ads.